-First 90 Days: Concurrent Planning
+First 90 Days Concurrent Planning

 - > Is there a specific concurrent plan?

 - Is placement one that can and is willing to provide permanency and meet child's needs on a long-term basis if parents are not able to reunify?

-- Required to be in dispo report x 3
+- Required to be in dispo report $\times 3$

-§ 358.1(b), (f) and (i)
+- § 358.1(b), (f) and (i)

-- Is placement one that you believe would be an appropriate permanent placement?
+- > Is placement one that you or your client would approve of as a permanent place-

-- PAP after six months, § 366.26(n)
+- > PAP after six months, § 366.26(n)

-First 90 Days: Services
+First 90 Days--Services

-- > The agency is required to offer services between detention and disposition. § 319(e), § 361(d) - It is to the parent's advantage to engage in services from day one - > Development/continuity of relationships is crucial for infants and toddlers - > Time is of the essence - Parents' time to reunify starts running on 60th day whether or not jurisdiction or disposition hearings have been held
+- The agency is required to offer services between detention and disposition. § 319(e), § 361(d) - > It is to the parent's advantage to engage in services from day one - > Development/continuity of relationships is crucial for infants and toddlers - > Time is of the essence - > Parents' time to reunify starts running on 60th day whether or not jurisdiction or disposition hearings have been held

-First 90 Days: Services
+First 90 Days--Services

-- > Object to generic reunification plans - If requirement does not address a problem that was a reason for the dependency, it should not be in there: - Drug testing (not a service) - Parenting classes - Specific and measurable - Vague plans give too much weight to social worker's opinions about extent of compliance and progress - Specific plans prevent unwarranted extensions of services or termination of services because of insufficient evidence of progress or lack thereof - A good plan allows for an assessment of parents' understanding of the child's needs and parents" ability to meet those needs
+- > Object to generic reunification plans - > If requirement does not address a problem that was a reason for the dependency, it should not be in there: - > Drug testing - Parenting classes - > Specific and measurable - > Vague plans give too much weight to social worker's opinions about extent of compliance and progress - Specific plans prevent unwarranted extensions of services or early termination of services because of insufficient evidence of progress or lack thereof - A good plan allows for an assessment of parents' understanding of the child's needs and parents' ability to meet those needs

-First 90 Days: Services
+First 90 Days--Services

-- > Adequately address problems that brought child into system?
+- Adequately address problems that brought child into system?

 - Appropriate services for child in timely manner?

 - Therapy

 - Assessments and treatment of other physical and/or emotional issues

-- Monitor for compliance
+- > Monitor for compliance

 - > Delays in getting child into therapy

-- Visitation problems
+- > Visitation problems

-First 90 Days: Visitation
+First 90 Days--Visitation

-- Visitation must be ordered starting at detention. - Court may not delegate to agency, therapist, or child whether there will be visits - Court must specify minimum number of visits per week/month. - "As frequently as possible consistent with the wellbeing of the child" § 361.2 - Ask court to order a "step-up" visitation schedule - A parent who never progresses beyond supervised visits is unlikely to be able to reunify
+- Visitation must be ordered starting at detention. - Court may not delegate to agency whether there will be visits - Court must specify minimum number of visits per week/month. - "As frequently as possible consistent with the wellbeing of the child" - Ask court to order a "step-up" visitation schedule - A parent who never progresses beyond supervised visits is unlikely to be able to reunify

-First 90 Days: Visitation
+First 90 Days--Visitation

-- As frequent as possible with progressive increases in time and responsibilities based on parental progress - > Helps create and maintain a relationship with the child - > Enhances engagement/attunement - > Improves chances of successful reunification Tenuous relationship with child sets up parents to fail - Demonstrates ability to care for child - > Increase parental responsibilities over time > Dr.'s visits, playgroup/school functions, etc.
+- As frequent as possible with progressive increases in time and responsibilities based on parental progress - Helps create and maintain a relationship with the child - > Enhances engagement/attunement - > Improves chances of successful reunification - > Tenuous relationship with child sets up parents to fail - > Demonstrates ability to care for child - > Increase parental responsibilities over time - > Dr.'s visits, playgroup/school functions, etc.

-First 90 Days: Visitation
+First 90 Days--Visitation